hyzhang98/hyzhang98.github.io/_pages/about.md

 I am currently a Postdoctoral Fellow at The University of Hong Kong (working with Prof. [Ping Luo](https://scholar.google.com/citations?user=aXdjxb4AAAAJ)) and a Research Scientist at Institute of Artificial Intelligence (TeleAI), China Telecom.
 I received my Ph.D. degree from Northwestern Polytechnical University under the supervision of Prof. [Xuelong Li](https://scholar.google.com/citations?user=ahUibskAAAAJ) and my B.Eng. degree from Xidian University.

-My research interests include graph representation learning, noise learning, multimodal learning, generative models, and embodied AI.
+My research interests include representation learning, noise learning, multimodal learning, generative models, and embodied AI.

 # News

+-   [Feb.
+2025] Two papers are accepted by CVPR2025.
 -   [Dec.
 2024] One paper is accepted by TNNLS.
 -   [Dec.
 2024] We will organize The 4th Anti-UAV Workshop & Challenge on CVPR 2025.
 -   [Dec.
-2024] Three papers were accepted by AAAI2025.
+2024] Three papers are accepted by AAAI2025.

 # Recruit